the-pat/patrickt.one/_posts/2020-10-20-in-a-bind-with-fsharp.md

 While going through the [F# exercism track](https://exercism.io/my/tracks/fsharp), I stumbled upon F#'s `bind` function.

-One of my favorite things about exercism is the ability to view other user's published solutions.
+One of my favorite things about Exercism is the ability to view other user's published solutions.
 In this case, the most starred solution for **Phone Number** by _alex123098_ had an interesting solution using `Result.bind` and `Result.map`.
 Thus begins our journey.

 _Note: For a more in-depth post, please check out Scott Wlaschin's post on [Understanding bind](https://fsharpforfunandprofit.com/posts/elevated-world-2/)._